appserver-io/appserver/_docs/installation.md

 Optionally you can [download]({{"/get-started/downloads.html#debian" | prepend: site.baseurl }}) the `.deb` files for `runtime` and `distribution`.
 A double-click triggers the installation process.
 Doing this will invoke the system default package manager and guides you through the installation process.

-> Please install the runtime first, as it is a precondition for the distribution.
+> Please install the runtime first, as it is a dependency of the distribution.

 ## Fedora